Claire, an ex-pat Montanan, ardent Progressive and former jeweler, covers NYC-based film festivals for Bright Lights

 10. Do You Have "Tipi Fingers" or Enlarged Knuckles?

 Some fingers are, by their shape, a pain to size.
-Rings should barely fit over your knuckles so they don't fall off, but if the base of your fingers are thicker or much thinner than your knuckles, you run into problems.
+Rings should barely fit over your knuckles so they don't fall off, but if the base of your fingers is thicker or much thinner than your knuckles, you run into problems.

 If you have "tipi fingers" (with small or non-prominent knuckles), rings have to be quite snug.